Cervical Muscle Spasm

 The cervical spine is the section of the spine responsible for turning the head and neck, in addition to providing stability and support for the structures connecting the brain with the rest of the central nervous system in the spine.
 Irritation or injury of the structures of the spine may produce spasm and pain in the muscles of the cervical spine.

-Low back pain or cervical back pain may be acute (short-term), lasting less than one month, or chronic (long-term, continuous, ongoing), lasting longer than three months.
+Lower back pain or cervical back pain may be acute (short-term), lasting less than one month, or chronic (long-term, continuous, ongoing), lasting longer than three months.
 While getting acute back pain more than once is common, continuous long-term pain is not.
-Many back pains will heal themselves but there’s really no reason to suffer when you can get help from V. K. Puppala, M.D., a medical pain specialist.
+Many back pains will heal themselves but there’s really no reason to suffer when you can get help from Atlanta orthopedist V. K. Puppala, M.D., a medical pain specialist.
 He is located in Villa Rica, GA and patients from all over the Metro Atlanta area seek his advice.

 Treatments for Muscle Spasms